tastytea/seriespl/README.md

     youtube-dl = "/usr/bin/youtube-dl"
     user-agent = "Mozilla/5.0 (Windows NT 6.1; rv:45.0) Gecko/20100101 Firefox/45.0"

 The names are case sensitive.
 Separated by comma or whitespace.
 The quotes are mandatory.
+For more info, look at the manpage.

 # Copyright
     Copyright © 2016 tastytea <tastytea@tastytea.de>.